Tractable Approximate Gaussian Inference for Bayesian Neural Networks: Experiments

 \subsection{Benchmark regression problems}

-The performance of TAGI is now compared with PBP \cite{hernandez2015probabilistic}, VMG \cite{louizos2016structured}, and MC-dropout \cite{gal2016dropout} using benchmark regression datasets.
-For the purpose of comparison with the results from other methods, all the datasets are analyzed for a fixed number of epochs, that is $\mathtt{E}=40$.
-For all cases, the data is normalized, the activation function is a ReLU, and the batch size is one, i.e. the inference is performed using one observation at a time; The prior covariance for bias is initialized to $\Sigma_{\bm{B}}^{0}=0.01\cdot\mathbf{I}$, and for weights $\Sigma_{\bm{W}}^{0}$, by multiplying the Xaviers's approach \cite{glorot2010understanding} by a factor 0.25; The initial value for the observation error's standard deviation is set to $\sigma_{V}=1$, and this value is optimized using a 5-fold cross-validation setup.
+The performance of TAGI is now compared with PBP \citep{hernandez2015probabilistic}, VMG \citep{louizos2016structured}, and MC-dropout \citep{gal2016dropout} for benchmark regression datasets.
+For the purpose of comparison with existing results taken from the literature, all the datasets are analyzed for a fixed number of epochs, that is $\mathtt{E}=40$.
+For all cases, the data is normalized, the activation function is a ReLU, and the batch size is $\mathtt{B}=10$; The prior covariance for biases is initialized to $\bm{\Sigma}_{\bm{B}}^{0}=0.01\cdot\mathbf{I}$, and for weights $\bm{\Sigma}_{\bm{W}}^{0}$, by using the Xaviers's approach \citep{glorot2010understanding}; The initial value for the observation error's standard deviation is set to $\sigma_{V}=1$, and this value is optimized using a 5-folds cross-validation setup.

-The results reported in Table \ref{TAB:Benchmark_reg} indicate that TAGI matches the performance of existing methods in term of root mean square error (RMSE) and log-likelihood (LL).
-Even if VMG displays the best predictive performance, its computational time is two order of magnitude greater than TAGI, PBP and MC-Dropout \cite{sun2017learning}.
-The current TAGI's implementation has a computation time that is comparable to PBP and MC-Dropout \cite{gal2016dropout}.
-The timing details for each dataset is reported in the Appendix \ref{Appendix:C}.
-Because TAGI had to be implemented from scratch, it is currently not yet fully optimized for computational efficiency.
-The same is true for the optimization of hyper-parameters such as $\sigma_{V}$ which currently rely on a gradient-based approach.
-Furthermore, the results reported for TAGI did not employ dropout \cite{srivastava2014dropout}.
-Also, as it is the case for the other methods reported in Table \ref{TAB:Benchmark_reg}, the number of epochs employed was not optimized.
+The results reported in Table \ref{TAB:Benchmark_reg} indicate that TAGI matches the performance of existing methods in terms of root mean square error (RMSE) and log-likelihood (LL).
+Even though VMG displays the best predictive performance, its computational time is two orders of magnitude greater than TAGI, PBP and MC-Dropout \citep{sun2017learning}.
+The timing details reported in Appendix \ref{Appendix:C} show that the current TAGI's implementation has a computational time that is more than four times faster than PBP and MC-Dropout \citep{gal2016dropout}.
+Moreover, because TAGI had to be implemented from scratch, it is not yet fully optimized for computational efficiency.
+The same is true for the optimization of hyper-parameters such as $\sigma_{V}$, which is assumed to be constant over the covariate domain, and which is currently treated as an hyperparameter to be estimated separately from the analytical inference for weights and biases.
+The fact that TAGI is currently limited to the case of homoscedastic variance reduces its performance in comparison with the other methods presented, and also inevitably lead to poorly calibrated predictive uncertainties.
+Note that as it was the case for the other methods reported in Table \ref{TAB:Benchmark_reg}, the number of epochs employed was not optimized.

-Note as presented in Appendix \ref{Appendix:C}, TAGI is not limited to using ReLU and can employ any common activation function.
-Moreover, the results presented in Appendix \ref{Appendix:C} confirm that TAGI is also able to handle deeper architectures, where having more than one hidden layer leads to a performance improvement in 7 out of 9 dataset.